davidsharp/tilemole/README.md

 --------------------------

-This project is an attempt to bring Ken Hanson's "Tile Molester" NES CHS file editor into a modern build system.
+This project is an attempt to bring Ken Hanson's "Tile Molester" NES CHR file editor into a modern build system.

 Building
 --------